The-Taggart-Institute/container-essentials/3-images-and-containers/3-2_containers.md

 ![volume](../img/3-2_volume.png)

 We've successfully overwritten the existing path in the container with our volume.
+This attachment of a host directory to the container is known as a **bind mount**.

 As I said, there's a lot more to volumes, but we've finally arrived at a method for attaching content to a container that doesn't require us to modify a container that's already running.